coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-i-installation/hardening-an-ubuntu-server.md

 ---
+description: >-
-description: Quick steps to secure your node.
+  Secure your Cardano node.
 ---

 # Hardening an Ubuntu Server